 To broaden our horizons, designers and community groups can seek inspiration from diverse cultural practices, such as the agroecological methods of indigenous peoples.

-Garden hoop spirit rain catcher urban farm by artist working with community youth
+Garden hoop spirit rain catcher for urban farm by artist working with community youth